-Why you’ll love it: Carrot pesto is unique, nutritious, and beautiful.
+Why you’ll love it: Carrot pasta sauce is unique, nutritious, and beautiful.
 It’s also addictively tasty!

 How long it takes: 25 minutes (includes time to cook pasta)

-Equipment you’ll need: sharp knife, pasta pan, blender
+Equipment you’ll need: skillet with lid, pasta pot, blender

-Look for the printable recipe card with complete directions and nutrition information at the end of this post.
+Look for the printable recipe card with complete instructions, measurements, and nutrition information near the end of this post.

 What You’ll Need

 - Carrots: The superhero of this sauce, you’ll need about 4 cups of diced raw carrots, or about a pound of carrots.
 Scrub the carrots well or peel them before chopping.

 - Shallots: A cousin of onions, shallots have milder, sweeter flavor, which qualifies them as the perfect sidekick.
 If you can’t find shallots, a small yellow onion will do the job. too.

 - Olive Oil: You’ll need just a splash for the pan when you sauté the carrots and onions.